-The ‘New Equilibrium’ is a storytelling term to describe part of the ‘denouement’, as traditionally known.
-It’s the part of a story where we are left with a sense of what the main character’s life is like now.
-This comes right after the Self Revelation sequence.
-The main character has undergone a change (unless it’s a sit-com) and their life will be better than before, worse than before, or just plain old different.
+The ‘New Situation’ describes the part of a story also known as the ‘denouement’.
+The audience is left with a sense of what the main character’s life will be like from now on.
+This comes right after the anagnorisis (realisation) sequence.
+The main character has undergone a change (unless it’s a comedy) and their life will be better than before, worse than before, or just plain old different.

 In any case, the audience wants enough clues to guess how life is going to turn out for them from here on in.